Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 map of spainMadrid

 As the capital and economic hub of Spain, Madrid is a dynamic city that seamlessly combines modernity with tradition.
-Digital nomads can benefit from the city’s extensive public transportation, diverse culinary scene, and a plethora of cultural attractions.
+You can benefit from the city’s extensive public transportation, diverse culinary scene, and a plethora of cultural attractions.
 The numerous co-working spaces and networking opportunities make Madrid an ideal destination for remote work.

 map of spainValencia